Landing craft utility: LCU Mk.9

 The LCU Mk.9 was built for use on the LPDs Fearless and Intrepid where they were operated from the dock in the rear of the ships.
 Each ship carried four LCUs and four davit mounted LCVPs.
 The Mk.9 was to see many changes and upgrades during its service including a move from propeller to jet in many cases.
 The Mk.9 was capable of traveling as an ocean-going vessel and a number would be converted into a version, affectionately known as the "Black Pig", for use in Norway.
 The crew had full living quarters aboard with galley and heads.
-The opinion that the successful British amphibious operations during the Falklands War were only possible because of the two LPDs and their landing craft is well documented.
 In the Falklands War during the Bluff Cove Air Attacks LCU F4 from Fearless was bombed and sunk in Choiseul Sound by an Argentine Air Force A-4B Skyhawk of Grupo 5.
 The Mk.9, like the LPDs, served longer than ever anticipated, providing the backbone of Britain's amphibious assault capabilities.

 Three Mk.9s, pennant numbers 701, 705, and 709, remained in service by 2012.
 However, by 2014, they had all been withdrawn from service.

 LCU Mk.10

 The LCU Mk.10 class vessels are operated by the Royal Marines.
 They are intended for use on board the assault ships Albion and Bulwark and can also be used by the Bay class landing ships.
-Deliveries of the class started from 1998 and the fleet currently consists of ten vessels, bearing pennant numbers 1001 to 1010.
+Deliveries of the class started from 1998 and the fleet currently consists of nine vessels.
 Both Albion and Bulwark are capable of carrying four LCUs each.
 These vessels are capable of operating independently for up to 14 days with a range of 600 nautical miles.
 They are capable of operating worldwide, from Arctic operating areas to tropical operating areas.
 The Mk.10 differs greatly from the Mk.9 with the bridge being set to the side allowing for a roll-on roll-off design.
 This greatly increases efficiency over the old Mk.9 as loading of the rear LCUs can take place without the LCUs being launched, the LPD having to dock down to do so, to change over and load up, which was a problem prior to the Falklands landings.
 The LCU Mk.10 has a 7-man crew and can carry up to 120 Marines or alternatively 1 battle tank or 4 lorries.
 British assault ships also carry smaller LCVPs on davits to transport troops and light vehicles.

-All ten Mk.10s, pennant numbers 1001 to 1010, remain in service as of 2012.
+Ten Mk.10s, pennant numbers 1001 to 1010, were in service as of 2012.
+In 2023 it was reported that 9 of the craft remained in service.

 United States

+The United States Navy built 1,394 Landing Craft Tank (LCT) in World War II.
+Those that were still in use in 1949 were redesignated as Landing Craft Utility (LCU).

+Seventy old LCUs (likely ex-LCTs) were retired from amphibious duties and reclassified as Harbor utility craft (YFU).